RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 weight: 40
 ---

 REDHAWK waveforms are controlled by files in the `/etc/redhawk/waveforms.d` directory.
 Default waveform configuration parameters are stored in `/etc/redhawk/init.d/waveform.defaults`.
-The following section describes all the available configuration parameters for a waveform.
+To define multiple waveform instances in one file, add multiple sections.

+The waveform can be configured to start after the Device Manager has started up; it can also optionally wait a configurable amount of time for the domain to be available before attempting to start an instance of the waveform.
+If the waveform depends on devices or services, it is recommended that you add a custom script to verify that those devices and services have started and registered with the Domain Manager (see the `start_pre_script` parameter).

-The [rhadmin]({{< relref "manual/appendices/adminservice/_index.md#rhadmin-client" >}}) can generate an example waveform configuration file with the complete set of parameters that can be used to the control the setup and execution of a REDHAWK waveform.
+The [rhadmin]({{< relref "manual/appendices/adminservice/rhadmin.md" >}}) can generate an example waveform configuration file with the complete set of parameters that can be used to the control the setup and execution of a REDHAWK waveform.
 To generate a generic waveform configuration, use the following command.
 ```sh
 rhadmin config waveform > waveform.ini
 ```